What are the Components of Financial Statements?

 The Income Statement reports the financial performance of the business over some time and comprise of Revenue (which comprise of all cash inflows from the manufacturing of goods and rendering of services), Expenses (which comprise of all cash outflows incurred in the manufacturing of goods and rendering of services) and also comprise of all gains and losses which are not attributable in the ordinary course of business.
 Excess of Revenues over Expenses result in Profit and vice versa, resulting in Loss for the business during that period.

 Under IFRS, Income Statement also comprises of Other Comprehensive Income, which consists of all changes in Equity except for shareholder transactions and, as such, can be presented together as a single statement.
 However, as per US GAAP guidelines, Statement of Comprehensive Income forms part of Statement of Changes in Equity.

 #3 – Statement of Changes in Equity

 The statement includes transactions with shareholders and reconciles the beginning and ending balance of each equity account, including capital stock, additional paid-in capital, retained earnings, and accumulated other comprehensive income.
-The statement basically shows how the composition of equity (share capital, other reserves and Retained Earnings) has changed over the year.
+The statement shows how the composition of equity (share capital, other reserves, and Retained Earnings) has changed over the year.

 #4 – Cash Flow Statement